iotexproject/iotex-bootstrap/README.md

 **Note: make sure you always rebase to the LATEST `iotex-testnet` repo**

-**Note: for those who participated in the current testnet, you could restart with the docker image v0.5.0-rc4-hotfix (image ID: 3ec051608478) with our hot fix. you DOT NOT need to clean up the local database this time!**
+**Note: for those who participated in the current testnet, please restart with the docker image v0.5.0-rc4-hotfix2 (image ID: 21b502ff68d9) with our hot fix. you DOT NOT need to clean up the local database this time!**

-**Note: the command to start a node has been changed.
-Please follow the new command bellow.**

 **Note: we support claim block production rewards, please try it out by using ioctl.**